Module 2 of 5

 Chain-of-Thought (CoT) Prompting

 Why does this work?
-One hypothesis: the intermediate tokens generated during reasoning serve as a form of working memory.
+The intermediate tokens serve as a form of working memory.
 The model can “store” partial results in the generated text and attend back to them when producing the final answer.
-Without CoT, the model must compress all reasoning into the implicit computation within a single forward pass: a much harder task.
+Without CoT, the model must compress all reasoning into a single forward pass.
+Kojima et al. (2022) showed that even simply appending “Let’s think step by step” without any examples can elicit this behaviour.

 Direct prompting vs. chain-of-thought on a sarcastic tweet.
 The reasoning step gives the model an opportunity to identify sarcasm before committing to a label.
 Illustrative example.

 This represents a shift in how we think about model capability.
-Traditional scaling asked: how big should the model be?
-Test-time scaling asks: how long should the model think?
-The two are complementary.
-A smaller model that thinks for 30 seconds can sometimes match a larger model that answers instantly: at the cost of higher latency and more output tokens.
+In Module 1, we saw that performance follows power laws with training compute, data, and parameters.
+Reasoning models introduce test-time compute scaling: instead of making the model bigger, let it think longer.
+A smaller model that reasons for 30 seconds can sometimes match a larger model that answers instantly, at the cost of higher latency and more output tokens.

 Stop and Think